Bachelor of Early Childhood

 Already have an early childhood qualification from TAFE or another recognised provider?
 USQ may be able to offer you credit to help you finish your degree faster.

-This program is approved with the Australian Children’s Education and Care Quality Authority (ACECQA) and the Queensland Office for Early Childhood Education and Care.
+This program is approved with the Australian Children’s Education and Care Quality Authority (ACECQA).

 Our Bachelor of Early Childhood does not qualify for teacher registration with the Queensland College of Teachers.
 If you are looking for teacher registration, we recommend studying the Bachelor of Education (Early Childhood).